HenriPodolski/next-mgnl/README.md

 Please check packages/lib/styles/global.scss for more infos.

 ### ToDo
+- [ ] Use whole project in Magnolia docker and do export and mvn build within container
 - [ ] Create translation strategy via page module tree (not all pages are being translated)
 - [ ] next/image Magnolia image renditions component
 - [ ] If error occurs in useSWR the page needs to render the error page